FSCS protection for your savings

 What is the Financial Services Compensation Scheme?

-If a financial services firm goes out of business and cannot return your money, you can claim for lost savings up to £85,000 with the Financial Services Compensation Scheme.
+If a financial services firm goes out of business and cannot return your money, you can claim for lost savings up to £120,000 per person, per authorised institution with the Financial Services Compensation Scheme.
 In most cases, the FSCS aims to return your protected savings up to the compensation limit within seven working days.

 It’s a free, independent service in the UK funded by the financial services industry.
 The scheme only applies to funds saved within an authorised financial institution.